onqtam/headjack/src/introduction/competition.md

 TODO:

+- public interest graph (both a pro and a con)
+- private social graphs require the use of IDMs and that starts to resemble Farcaster's managed hosts and Bluesky's Personal Data Servers.
+- updates & deletes to content may not be applied in interfaces, but this is a problem with almost any decentralized protocol

 # Concrete projects:

 Some of the more high-profile projects in the decentralized identity/media space will be briefly discussed here - these overviews are by no means exhaustive and focus mostly on the negatives from the perspective of Headjack.
 Corrections for any inaccuracies are welcome!